booc0mtaco/dotfiles/README.md

 This will install many useful tools and resources that are managed via homebrew, and it's caskrooms.
 Requires homebrew being installed (you *did* read the instructions above, right?)

+### `3-atom.sh`

+Set up the atom editor with plugins and settings.
+Set up usage options by copying the apprpriate settings into place.

 ## Future developments